leomcelroy/JSON-PCB/DEV_LOG.md

     - gerber?
   - new file
   - examples
-  - center view
+  - [x] center view
-  - view json
+  - [x] view json
   - link to github
 - make it look nice
-- json view/editor
-- try to match current layer order
+- log mouse position in the corner

 - box select
 - a grid